StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

 ### Configuration

-To enable the OpenMetrics integration and begin collecting metrics data from your OpenMetrics endpoint, the OpenMetrics check must be configured on StackState Agent V1.
+To enable the OpenMetrics integration and begin collecting metrics data from an OpenMetrics endpoint, the OpenMetrics check must be configured on StackState Agent V1.
 The check configuration provides all details required for the Agent to connect to your OpenMetrics endpoint and retrieve the available metrics.

 {% hint style="info" %}
 Example OpenMetrics Agent check configuration file: